zararah/zararah.net/_posts/2019/2019-03-31-sharing-online-solidarity-or-violence.md

 ---
 layout: post
-title: "When does sharing online as form of solidarity, become violent?"
+title: "When does sharing online as form of solidarity, become violence?"
 date: '2019-03-31'
 category:
 - feminism
 - technology
 ---

->"The illusion of unique identity is much more divisive than the universe of plural and diverse classifications that characterize the world in which we actually live.
+>*"The illusion of unique identity is much more divisive than the universe of plural and diverse classifications that characterize the world in which we actually live.*
-- Amartya Sen, in his book "Identity and Violence"
+*Amartya Sen, in his book "Identity and Violence"*

 At the [AWID Forum in 2016](https://www.awid.org/awid-international-forum), at an evening memorial for women human rights defenders who were no longer with us, we chanted: "We honour the dead, and we fight like hell for the living."